harrisonlab/fusarium/README.md

 ```

-## Orthology
+## 4.2 Orthology

-# 6) orthology

-Orthomcl was used to identify orthologous groups between Alternaria spp. genomes
+Orthomcl was used to identify orthologous groups between Fusarium spp. genomes

 Genomes were grouped by subspecies and orthology was determined within each
 subspecies group.
 Orthology was also determined between subspecies groups.